nhathout/BROS2/README.md

    pnpm --filter ./apps/desktop-app dev
    ```

    Keep this process running while you iterate.
 You can still `cd apps/desktop-app && pnpm dev`, but the filtered form avoids path mistakes.
+After Electron opens, pop open DevTools and run `typeof window.runtime`—it should log `"object"` if the preload bridges built correctly.

 If Electron complains about missing binaries, reinstall them once: